PremaReddy16/Explore-the-data-of-your-favorite-YouTube-channel/README.md

 Migrating data to a MySQL

-The application allows users to migrate data from MongoDB to a MySQL.
+The application allows users to migrate data from MongoDB to MySQL.
 Users can choose which channel's data to migrate.
 To ensure compatibility with a structured format, the data is cleansed using the powerful pandas library.
 Following data cleaning, the information is segregated into separate tables, including channels, playlists, videos, and comments, utilizing SQL queries.

 Data Analysis